Photo gallery for these series of articles : click here

 First I thought it would be best to assemble the bicycle, get it ready and try to sleep right there at the airport which could serve as a good refuge, to be able to leave first thing in the morning.
 In such a cold night, without maps, not knowing the city and without the slightest information on how to find accommodation I thought it'd be wise to stay there.

 As one might expect, a white guy with western eyes assembling a bicycle at night in the airport of the furthest away city of China, attracts immediate attention, while the only thing I was looking for was some peace and a quiet spot to be able to sleep as soon as possible so I could feel strong the morning after.
+What I got instead was the curiosity of some 30 captivated Uighur taxi drivers standing around me staring and making all kinds of commentaries in their own language.

-Unfortunately that night at 1 am, and already having fallen asleep on some quiet and unlit piece of floor of the airpot, I learned that China's provincial airports fully close their doors after the last flight,
+Unfortunately that night at 1 am, and already having fallen asleep on some quiet and unlit piece of floor of the airpot, I learned that China's provincial airports fully close their doors after the last flight, when three guards came to kick me out to the street.

 I used all the persuasion methods I know but to no avail and by 1.05am I found myself wandering around with my bicycle wearing shorts, at -5C (23F) along dark and empty streets in search of any place where I could sleep.
 It seems China's development didn't make it here to properly light this city during the night.
 After riding aimlessly for awhile, asking the odd poor sleepwalker who was walking around in complete darkness, where there would be some cheap hotel to sleep I found the right road but I was refused accommodation despite my begging, in the first five crummy shitholes I tried to stayed at, for being a foreigner.
 Hotels that do not allow foreigners are not uncommon in second to third-tier Chinese cities.
 Apparently and especially in the so-called "autonomous regions" it can be a pain in the ass for the hotel owner.
 I am yet to know the reasons for this and nobody seems to be able to explain them to me, but that's just the way it is.
 I finally landed in Hotel number 6, which for a predictable yet tolerable, overpriced rate gave me a room, there was no time and I was in no mood for haggling.
 At 3am I finally got to sleep.